Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/json.corpus.md

 The method `serialize_to_json` is actually a shortcut to `JsonSerializer`, both share the same features.

-> span: json::serialization_write::Serializable::serialize_to_json
-> span: json::JsonSerializer
-> span: json::serialization_write::Serializable::serialize_to_json
-> span: json::JsonSerializer
+> name: core::Object
 > name: json
 > name: json

 ### Write plain JSON

+> name: json

 Passing the argument `plain=true` to `serialize_to_json` generates plain and clean JSON.
 This format is non-Nit program, it cannot be fully deserialized back to Nit objects.
 The argument `pretty=true` generates JSON for humans, with more spaces and line breaks.

-> span: json::serialization_write::Serializable::serialize_to_json
 > name: json
+> name: core::Object
 > name: json

 The Nit objects to write must subclass `Serializable` and implement its services.